 Day 1: Hendaye to Larrau

-Day 1 was a good day for all, but the quad muscles were screaming as we managed the few stairs to our hotel rooms and we hit the pillow very early….awaiting the next day`s adventures…as my mind raced that evening….how was I going to make it for 6 more days of over 100 km per day of riding.
-I had already concluded that as a women, tackling the Pyrenees with all guys and a GPS, I had my work cut out for me….truly day one was already in my opinion the hardest thing I had ever endured.
+Day 1 was a good day for all, but the quad muscles were screaming as we managed the few stairs to our hotel rooms and we hit the pillow very early, awaiting the next day’s adventures.
+As my mind raced that evening, I kept wondering how I was going to make it for six more days of over 100 km per day of riding.
+I had already concluded that as a woman, tackling the Pyrenees with all guys and a GPS, I had my work cut out for me.
+Day one was truly already, in my opinion, the hardest thing I had ever endured.

 Day 2: Larrau to Argeles Gazost (130 km)

-We all woke up with no hesitation with a different mindset….SURVIVAL….the plan was to make it up the Col Ausbisque for a 1700-m ascent after tackling two other smaller ascents of 300 m and 500 m ascents, including the Col Marie Blanque with only 1035m ascent.
+We all woke up with no hesitation with a different mindset….SURVIVAL.
+The plan was to make it up the Col Ausbisque for a 1700-m ascent after tackling two other smaller ascents of 300 m and 500 m, including the Col Marie Blanque.

 I decided to try a new strategy to not burn myself out keeping up to our group of guys, especially since I was the only female in the group.
-So I started early with two of the guys and when they would stop to check the map, I kept going at my pace and told them to catch me or wait for me at any major navigational turn or at the top of the mountain.
-I decided to go my own pace as I tried to remember that “it wasn’t a race”.
-This strategy seemed to work better yet I still would cringe and say a few words of profanity when I would look at the signs on the roads indicating the percentage of incline…particularly when it said 9.5 or 10.5 % incline, I knew I was goosed!
+I started early with two of the guys and when they would stop to check the map, I kept going at my pace and told them to catch me or wait for me at any major navigational turn or at the top of the mountain.
+I went at my own pace as I tried to remember that “it wasn’t a race.”
+This strategy seemed to work better, yet I still would cringe and say a few words of profanity when I would look at the signs on the roads indicating the percentage of incline…particularly when it said 9.5 or 10.5 %.
+I knew I was goosed!

 Day 3: Argeles Gazost to Arreau

-The Tourmalet…..only 2115m ascent!
+The Tourmalet…..only a 2115 m ascent!
 Today, I woke up feeling a little bit better about my focus and determination.
-I told my group of guys to just meet me at the top of the Tourmalet or wait if there was a tricky navigational turn….today was an easier day of only 75 km.
-One of the groups that I passed, the one leader said to me on the way by, `you have all day!“ which really helped change my mindset to think about taking my time to get up the long 25 km + climb up the Tourmalet.
+I told my group of guys to just meet me at the top of the Tourmalet or wait if there was a tricky navigational turn.
+Today was an easier day of only 75 km.
+As I passed another group, the leader shouted to me ‘you have all day!’ which really helped change my mindset to think about taking my time to get up the long 25 km + climb up the Tourmalet.

 I attempted a new strategy, taking a rest break every 4 km or so depending on how I was feeling.
-I would even stop regardless at that 4 km point for a 1 minute break.
-This strategy seemed to work well for me and I was pleased with this plan as I MADE it up the Tourmalet.
+I would even stop regardless at that 4 km point for a 1-minute break.
+This strategy seemed to work well for me and I was pleased with this plan as I made it up the Tourmalet.
 When I reached the top of the mountain I cried in joy that I had made it up my first mountain without walking!
-I was thrilled with this progress and knew that had I tackled the Ausbisque today.
+I was thrilled with this progress and knew that had I tackled the Ausbisque.